 Under the title A Modern Grand Tour, James and Sophie curate a constantly evolving collection of fine art, antiques, and designing exclusive homeware, inviting you to embark on your own grand tour.

-Curator became creator and in 2012 James set up his studio.
+In 2012 curator became creator and in James set up his studio.
 Transcending everyday collecting, the James Perkins Studio crafts extraordinary works of art.
-Drawing on a finely tuned vernacular of classical references, cut through with a surreal sense of humour, the work of the studio mirrors the juxtaposition of aesthetics unique to his style.
+Drawing on a finely tuned vernacular of classical references, cut through with a surreal sense of humor, the work of the studio mirrors the juxtaposition of aesthetics unique to his style.

-Much of James Perkins work have become instantly recognisable icons of Aynhoe’s identity: a 10ft Hercules resting at the foot of the Soane stairs, an oversized pocket watch hanging from his neck holding a gilded balloon; the notorious Aynhoe giraffe, lifted to the heavens by a cluster of glass balloons; The oil on canvas Aynhoe Moon Painting and the majestic Aynhoe Unicorn.
+Many of James Perkins' works have become instantly recognisable icons of A Modern Grand Tour's identity: a 10ft Hercules resting at the foot of the Soane stairs, an oversized pocket watch hanging from his neck holding a gilded balloon; the notorious Aynhoe giraffe, lifted to the heavens by a cluster of glass balloons; the oil on canvas Aynhoe Moon painting and home of the Feather Lamp adorned in hand dyed ostrich feathers in numerous plumes